microsoftgraph/microsoft-graph-docs-contrib/concepts/application-saml-sso-configure-api.md

 ---

-## Step 5: Configure a signing certificate
+## Step 6: Configure a signing certificate

 You need a certificate that Microsoft Entra ID can use to sign a SAML response.
 You can use the `/addTokenSigningCertificate` endpoint to [create a token signing certificate for the service principal](#option-1-create-a-token-signing-certificate-for-the-service-principal).
 Alternatively, you can [create a self-signed certificate and upload it to the service principal](#option-2-create-a-custom-signing-certificate).

-After adding the certificate, the service principal contans two objects in the **keyCredentials** collection: one for the private key and one for the public key; and an object in the **passwordCredentials** collection for the certificate password.
+After you add the certificate, the service principal contains two objects in the **keyCredentials** collection: one for the private key and one for the public key; and an object in the **passwordCredentials** collection for the certificate password.

 ### Option 1: Create a token signing certificate for the service principal